 “Hearing the news and seeing photos of baby elephant calves at Zinave has been a real highlight for the whole team,” Erin Parham continues.
 “Not only is it always nice to see photos of baby elephants, it demonstrates that the first translocations were successful, that the elephants are settled and thriving in their new landscape.
 And that Moving Giants is helping to secure new life for generations to come.”

-How does she typically celebrate World Elephant Day?
-By keeping an eye on De Beers’ Live cam, which streams from one of our their Diamond Route reserves, for a possible glimpse of any elephants.
-Parham notes that, “while travel is limited, it makes a nice break to be able get a different view!”
+How can you celebrate World Elephant Day?
+Keep an eye on De Beers’ Live cam, which streams from one of the De Beers Diamond Route reserves, for a glimpse of some of the many elephants there.